civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/appendix5.txt

         |   `-- manage.py
         `-- requirements.txt

-6. Install the “eb” command-line tool per the instructions found at http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html.
+7. Install the “eb” command-line tool per the instructions found at http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html.
 Initializing this will require AWS access credentials, a process described at http://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html.

-7. Follow the instructions in the **Deploy your site using AWS Elastic Beanstalk** section to use “eb” in a terminal application.
+8. Follow the instructions in the **Deploy your site using AWS Elastic Beanstalk** section to use “eb” in a terminal application.
 It will take a minute or so for the ``eb create`` process to complete—there's plenty of feedback—and there is an additional lag before the URL will be recognized.

-8. You should now see the CIVET home page at the URL http://aws-civet-dev.elasticbeanstalk.com/djciv_data/ Be sure to include the final “/djciv_data/" or you will get an error.
+9. You should now see the CIVET home page at the URL http://aws-civet-dev.elasticbeanstalk.com.
+This should take you to the login page unless you've set ``REQUIRE_LOGIN = False``.
 Run through the options with the demonstration files to make sure the site is working.
-If the site doesn't come up, try reloading a couple of times.
+If the site doesn't come up at your first attempt, try reloading a couple of times until AWS recognizes the URL.

-9. When you are finished, enter ``eb terminate`` and respond to the confirmation prompt with “AWS-CIVET-dev” in order to stop the program.
+10. When you are finished, enter ``eb terminate`` and respond to the confirmation prompt with “AWS-CIVET-dev” in order to stop the program.